International

 - Green Party (PES): environmentalist and pacifist party

-- Green Liberals (GL): left-wing environmentalist group
+- Green Liberal Party (GL): left-wing environmentalist group

 - Evangelical People's Party (EVP): centre-left